Kaethela/Starstruck-Courier/README.md

     * Disable Value/Weight Ratio under VATS Menu.
 * **Just Mods**
     * Disable Hold Breath, Bullet Time, and Loot Menu.
-* **Immersive Minigames**
-    * Set to E to override vanilla minigames or to a different hotkey to have it act as standalone.
-    * Disable Activate After Unlock
 * **The Weapon Mod Menu**
     * Disable All Weapon Mods Visible